EffortlessHome/blueprints/README.md

 License

-This repository is licensed under the MIT License.
+This repository is licensed under the Apache 2.0 License.
 See the LICENSE file for more details.

-This README.md will guide users through installing and using the blueprints, as well as how they can contribute to the project.
-If you have specific blueprints already in the repository, you can add more detailed descriptions under the “Available Blueprints” section.